 Now that the setttings are in the master server, you need to create a checkpoint to seed the replica.
 Run:

-c:\p4\1\bin\daily_checkpoint.bat
+'''

+c:\p4\common\bin\daily-backup.ps1 1

+'''

 When the checkpoint finishes, copy the checkpoint plus the versioned files over to the replica server.
 You can use xcopy or something like robocopy for this step.